Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 **Setting:**
-At Riverside
+At gym,and riverside

 **Player:**
-The Runner
+A person who is exercising

 **Activity:**

 Imagine you are working out at some places, such as the gym, riverside, and so on.
-You may want to know the stage of your heart rate, which can help you to know the following actions.
+You may want to know the stage of your heart rate to guide your next move.
 For example, when your heart rate reaches its peak level, it’s time to take a break to avoid potential harm.
 This is where the device comes in.
 It allows people to monitor their heart rate while exercising and stay informed about their physical condition.

-The device would have 5 different light colors based on stages of heart rate as following table.
+The device would have 5 different light colors based on stages of heart rate as in the following table.

 The following table is the 5 stages provided by American College of Sports Medicine.

 |Intensity Zone | %HRmax | %HRR  |
 |--|--|--|